globalxolutions/Responsive-SCSS-eCSSential-Boilerplate/README.txt

 	2. Adaptive Images automatically caches and resizes images for responsive designs

-		a) Place all images to be cached and resized (think images that are not repeatable, layout design type images, more content images) in the img directory
+		a) Place all images to be cached and resized (think images that are not repeatable, layout design type images; more content images) in the img directory

 		b) Make the img/cache directory world-writable on your server (chmod 777)